juicedata/juicefs-csi-driver/README.md

 * **Read write many** - Support `ReadWriteMany` access mode
 * **Sub path** - provision PersistentVolume with subpath in JuiceFS file system
 * **Mount resources** - CSI volume attributes can be specified in the PersistentVolume (PV) to define CPU/memory limits/requests of mount pod.
+* **Config files & env in mount pod** - Support set config files and envs in mount pod.
 * **Dynamic provisioning** - allows storage volumes to be created on-demand

 ### Validation